luyu-wu/luyu-wu/README.md

 hoping to commit more to oss in the future :)

 discord: luyu_wu
-spotify: luyu

-would love to talk about logic design, linux, and music !
+like to yap about logic design, linux, and music !

-uts2025 iypt2024